Where Are the Children?

-Where Are the Children? is a 1986 American mystery thriller film directed by Bruce Malmuth, starring Jill Clayburgh, Max Gail, Harley Cross, Elizabeth Wilson, and Barnard Hughes.
+Where Are the Children? is a 1986 American mystery thriller film directed by Bruce Malmuth, written by Jack Sholder and starring Jill Clayburgh, Max Gail, Harley Cross, Elizabeth Wilson, and Barnard Hughes.
 It is based on the 1975 novel of the same name by Mary Higgins Clark.

 Plot

 Nancy Eldridge (Jill Clayburgh) lives in Adams Port, a town on Cape Cod, in Massachusetts.
 She and her husband, Clay (Max Gail), who is a realtor, have two kids: 6-year-old Michael (Harley Cross) and 5-year-old Missy (Elisabeth Harnois).
 One of Clay's colleagues at the real estate office is Dorothy Prentiss (Elizabeth Wilson), who is a friend of the family.

 On Nancy's birthday, Nancy lets Missy and Michael go outside to play in the back yard, while she takes a shower.
 After getting out of the shower, Nancy goes outside to find Michael and Missy, and finds one of Missy's red mittens hanging from one of the chains that holds their swing up.
-Clay and Dorothy arrive at the house, and find Nancy frantic...Michael and Missy have been kidnapped from the back yard.
+Clay and Dorothy arrive at the house, and find Nancy frantic, as Michael and Missy have been kidnapped from the back yard.
 Clay and Nancy call the police.
 One of the responding officers is Adams Port police chief Ed Coffin (Clifton James), who begins an investigation.

 The kidnapper sends Lenny Barron (Christopher Murney), a DJ at local radio station WOMR, information about Nancy's past.
 It's information about Nancy from when she lived in San Francisco, at a time when her hair was its natural color, and her name was Nancy Holder.
 Nine years ago, Nancy had two kids named Lisa and Peter, and at the time, Nancy's husband was a college professor named Carl Holder.
 Peter and Lisa, who were the same age that Michael and Missy now are, vanished nine years ago, and two weeks after they vanished, their bodies were found washed up on a beach near San Francisco Bay, still covered by the plastic bags that were used to suffocate them.
 Nancy was wrongfully accused of being the killer.

 In a controversial trial, Nancy was found guilty, despite the prosecution's shaky case, and Nancy was sentenced to be executed.
 Carl is believed to have committed suicide a week after the trial ended.
 Nancy's attorney managed to get her conviction overturned.
 When Nancy moved to Cape Cod, wanting to get as far away from California as possible, she started dying her hair a different color.
 Nancy can't be put back on trial, because key witness Rob Legler (James Purcell), an instructor in Carl's biology department at the college, moved to Canada.
 Without Rob or Carl, the prosecution, which didn't have much of a case to begin with, was left without a case at all.
 Clay has known about Nancy's past since before they got married, and he's been supportive of her.